entando/entando-docs/vuepress/docs/next/docs/curate/ecr-uninstall-flow.md

 ## Uninstall process
-To uninstall a bundle that was previously installed on an Entando App Engine, from Entando App builder UI go to the **Component Repository** tab and select the bundle you want to uninstall
+To uninstall a bundle that was previously installed on an Entando App Engine, from Entando App builder UI go to the **Component Repository** tab.
+For the bundle you want to uninstall, click on the `Installed` button next to it.
+This will open a pop-up window with the option to uninstall.

 ![Uninstall flow](./img/uninstall-bundle.png)